 Lie on your back arms beside you and knees bent.

-Place the feet hip-width apart press strongly into both feet.
+Place the feet hip-width apart and press strongly into both feet.

 As you inhale lift up the hips and raise the buttocks off the floor